 - Type I (common; ; typical or isthmus-dependent flutter): caused by a counterclockwise (more common) or clockwise (less common) macroreentrant activation of cardiac muscle fibers in the right atrium that travels along the tricuspid annulus and passes through the cavotricuspid isthmus

 - Type II (rare; atypical atrial flutter): various reentrant rhythms that do not involve the cavotricuspid isthmus, are not well-defined, and/or occur in the left atrium

 - Most patients are asymptomatic.

 - Less commonly: symptoms of , such as palpitations, dizziness, syncope, fatigue, and or dyspnea

 - Symptoms of the underlying disease (e.g., murmurs of mitral stenosis) may be present.

 - Similar to atrial fibrillation except for ECG findings (see “Diagnosis of atrial fibrillation”)

-- Characteristic ECG findings
+- Characteristic ECG findings of atrial flutter

 - Rate: typically 75–150/minute (depending on conduction)